L04DB4L4NC3R/website/content/talks/personal-incubator.md

 Join us on 27th March in SJT 508 from 11AM - 1PM to explore unknown facts about the Google cloud.

 ![Google Cloud Sessions](https://user-images.githubusercontent.com/30529572/85802261-1f53f600-b734-11ea-918d-77cc79150ab3.png)

+I took a session of the Google Cloud Platform, having being certified recently, and shared my insight towards the best GCP services.
+This 2 hour session was conducted under the Personal Incubator series by Developer Student Clubs VIT and had about 60 students and eager minds engaging on the topic.